Alaska Trophy Fishing Safaris

 Rainbow Trout

 The wild-run rainbows of Bristol Bay grow to more than 10 pounds and put up a tough fight.
 While you may have caught a rainbow trout in the Lower 48, you’ve never tangled with the rainbow subspecies we catch in the Mulchatna River, which is called the leopard-spotted rainbow trout.
 Leopard-spotted rainbows are covered with large black spots from the tip of the snout to the end of the tail.
 They are native and indigenous to Bristol Bay waters and have nothing to do with hatchery-stocked fish caught in ponds, lakes, rivers, and streams in other locations.
-Leopard-spotted rainbows are hardcore predators that attack flies and lures with surgical precison.
+Leopard-spotted rainbows are hardcore predators that attack flies and lures with surgical precision.
 When you hook into one of these beautiful fish, you will definitely know it.

 Arctic Char